rust-lang/book/src/ch01-03-hello-cargo.md

 Hello, world!
 ```

-Cargo also provides a command called `cargo check`.
-This command quickly checks
+The Cargo™ package manager also provides a command called `cargo check`.
+This
-your code to make sure it compiles but doesn’t produce an executable:
+command quickly checks your code to make sure it compiles but doesn’t produce an
+executable:

 ```console
 $ cargo check